 - ☐ Principle: no local oscillator is used.
-Instead, an optical frequency discriminator or spectrum analyzer is used to convert the Doppler frequency shift to a change in optical intensity or power, or to intensity / power spatial distribution, which is in turn directly detected. - ☐ In these direct detection (or incoherent) lidar systems, the return optical signal is filtered or resolved into its spectral components prior to detection.
-Besides a narrowband lidar transmitter with stable frequency, the main efforts are placed onto the spectral resolved lidar receivers. - ☐ The optical frequency discriminators include mainly three (or four) types - (1) Atomic absorption lines, like Na, K, and Fe Doppler lidar, using the resonance fluorescence from the entire line, not just the edge. - (2) Edge-filters, like the transmission edge of an atomic or a molecular absorption line (e.g., iodine I_2 absorption lines), or the edge of a transmission fringe of an optical interferometer (e.g., Fabry-Perot etalon). - (3) Fringe pattern imaging of the output of an optical interferometer. - (4) Scanning FPI or Michaelson Interferometer.
+Instead, an optical frequency discriminator or spectrum analyzer is used to convert the Doppler frequency shift to a change in optical intensity or power, or to intensity / power spatial distribution, which is in turn directly detected. - ☐ In non-resonance direct detection (or incoherent) lidar systems, the return optical signal is filtered or resolved into its spectral components prior to detection.
+Besides a narrowband lidar transmitter with stable frequency, main efforts are placed onto the spectral resolved receivers. - ☐ The optical frequency discriminators include mainly five types -- - (1) Atomic absorption lines, like Na, K, and Fe Doppler lidars, using the resonance fluorescence from the entire absorption line, not just the edge. - (2) Edge-filters: transmission edge of an atomic or a molecular absorption line (e.g., iodine I2 absorption lines), or edge of transmission fringes of an optical interferometer (Fabry-Perot or Fizeau etalon: multiple-beam interf.) - (3) Fringe pattern imaging of the output of an optical interferometer. - (4) Scanning FPI or other scanning interferometers - (5) Mach-Zehnder and Michelson interferometers (two-beam interference)